Scanxiety: What It Is And How to Handle ItThe Breast Cancer Site

 Consider listening to music

 When you are inside of an MRI machine, you may become claustrophobic.
 This will only add to your nerves and can cause panic.
-Try your best to close your eyes, and consider bringing your own tunes to help calm you down.
+Try your best to close your eyes and relax, and consider bringing your own tunes to help calm you down.
 If punk rock is your thing and you'll stay still while mentally jamming along, go for it.
 Some people enjoy soothing sounds like waterfalls or orchestral pieces, but choose what works for you.
 The MRI staff will play your music through their stereo and into MRI-safe headphones so your device doesn't interrupt the scanning process.